Gov. Beshear to give Team Kentucky update Thurs.

 Cases of COVID-19 in Kentucky

-The Kentucky Department for Public Health reported 1,702 new cases of COVID-19 and 20 additional deaths as of Wednesday, October 27.
+As of Tuesday, November 2, the Kentucky Department for Public Health reported 1,258 new cases of COVID-19 and 20 additional deaths.

-As of Wednesday, 869 Kentuckians were hospitalized.
-Of those, 276 were in the ICU and 145 were on ventilators.
+Currently, 776 Kentuckians have been hospitalized with the virus.
+Of those, 239 were in the ICU and 133 were on ventilators.

 Copyright 2021 KFVS.
 All rights reserved.